Newly Accredited Birth Center’s Home is Pilot Project for Sustainable Design

-DES MOINES, Iowa –Deciding where you’ll have your baby is one of the first big parenting decisions parents make, and there is a new option for families in the metro.
-It’s home has a unique story.
+DES MOINES, Iowa -- Deciding where to deliver a baby is one of the first big parenting decisions parents make, and there is a new option for families in the metro.
+Its home has a unique story.

 Kate Brown is getting ready to give birth.
 She said, "My body is kind of telling me that it's time to get ready."